Johnnie71/EZ-Task-frontend/README.md

 EZ-Task

 An clean simple application intended to serve as an extension of a desktop.
-With the funcionality of organization in a posted notes format.
+With the functionality of organization in a posted notes format.

 Features